Carousel Mountain Laurel

 A compact spring blooming broadleaf evergreen shrub with lavender buds that open to white flowers with a contrasting cinnamon red ring; must have exacting growing conditions; superbly drained highly acidic and organic soil with a heavy mulch

 Carousel Mountain Laurel features showy clusters of white cup-shaped flowers with a brick red ring at the ends of the branches from mid to late spring, which emerge from distinctive lavender flower buds.
-It has attractive dark green foliage which emerges deep purple in spring.
+It has attractive dark green evergreen foliage which emerges deep purple in spring.
 The glossy pointy leaves are highly ornamental and remain dark green throughout the winter.
-The fruit is not ornamentally significant.

 Carousel Mountain Laurel is a dense multi-stemmed evergreen shrub with a more or less rounded form.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.